The Plurality of Parkinson’s

 Woops,…or things found out the hard way

 I think most of us can have a bit of that kid-like rebellion when someone gives advice.
-Don’t tell me what to do, our brains scream.
-Especially if the person might be right – that’s way worse.
+Our brains scream: don’t tell me what to do!
+Especially if the person might be even a little right – that’s way worse.
 But…if a friend turns to you and says hey, listen to what happened to that guy, we perk up our ears.
 Yeah, don’t want to be that guy!
 This section could be called, all the stories I’ve heard about what happened to that guy.

 Most people were doing things we all do: multi-tasking, distracted, angry, hungry, etc. But, certain things come up again and again, so I’ve made changes based on what I’ve seen.
 For instance, I used to think “I’m young and active; I don’t need to hang onto a hand rail when using stairs.
 That’s so old person.”
 Now, I do.
 People of all ages slip and fall down one or multiple steps.
 Some sustain an ankle sprain.
 For others, it’s multiple injuries, breaks or SCI (spinal cord injury).
 Some require years of rehab.
 Same fall – different outcomes.